fastai/fastpages/_posts/2020-09-12-codespaces.md

 1. Launch an IDE with all dependencies pre-installed.
 2. Launch two additional applications: a Jupyter Notebook server on port 8080 and a docs site on port 4000.
 3. Automatically update the docs every time I make a change to a Jupyter notebook.

+## Something about docs

+Note how in the screenshot above, there is a 1:1 correspondence between code and documentation.
+Additionally, the `source` links take you directly to the generated plain text python code on GitHub!.

 ## How Does this work?